swest06/devcon/README.md

 # TECH-TIE
-A fullstack social network application using the MERN stack.
+A full-stack social network application using the MERN stack.

 MongoDB,
 Express,